 UMB has provided faith-based socially responsible investing for our clients for more than 20 years.
 So, a values approach to investing is not new—but it has evolved.
 The team at UMB pays special attention to industry trends, including the upcoming large wealth transfer to women and millennials—two groups that are very interested in ESG investing.
 UMB has focused on making sure that we provide relevant and meaningful products and services to our clients, and ESG investing is an investment option worth more research.
 This included constructing a full suite of ESG portfolios that span across risk tolerances and asset classes.

-ESG continues to expand as it enters its renaissance, and we expect interest to grow‡ into 2021 – not despite the pandemic or recent social shifts – but because of them.
+ESG continues to expand as it enters its renaissance – not despite the pandemic or recent social shifts – but because of them.
 In times like these, community support and sustainability tend to become more important to individual investors rather than less.
 And with data now supporting ESG investing’s performance when stacked up against traditional portfolios, more investors are taking a closer look at these funds and opportunities.

 Interested in learning more about our Private Wealth Management division?
 With UMB, you have a guiding partner from financial advising and wealth building strategies, to retirement and legacy preservation plans.